-Autumn Budget 2018: Traps for private company shareholders
+Traps for private company shareholders looking to sell

-The headline point is it will be business as usual for the vast majority of shareholders in private companies and the deal flow is not likely to drop due to the tax changes.
-But there are changes to the rules which will need steering around as discussed.
+The headline point is the government is making it harder to claim the 10% capital gains tax rate of Business Assets Disposal Relief (entrepreneurs’ relief) against profits made on selling shares in private companies.
+It is business as usual for the vast majority of shareholders in private companies.
+But there are changes to the rules for successfully claiming entrepreneurs’ relief which need steering around as discussed.

-Fears that Entrepreneurs’ Relief would be abolished have been quelled and the very generous regime stays.
+Fears that Business Assets Disposal Relief (Entrepreneurs’ Relief) would be abolished have been quelled and the very generous regime stays.
 However, the conditions for qualification have been made slightly harder to satisfy.
 The conditions have been tightened up in terms of the shares held and the period of ownership.

 Tightening up on the type of shares that will qualify

-To qualify for the 10% Entrepreneurs’ Relief on Capital Gains Tax an entrepreneur must own shares in a trading company.
+To qualify for the 10% Business Assets Disposal Relief (Entrepreneurs’ Relief) on Capital Gains Tax an entrepreneur must own shares in a trading company.
 The requirements of a trade remain the same but the requirements for the qualities the shares must possess have changed.
 Previously, the test required the entrepreneur to hold at least 5% of the share capital and 5% of the voting rights.

-Now two further tests apply effective immediately.
-New requirements are (a) the shareholder must be beneficially entitled to 5% of the company’s distributable profits and (b) 5% of assets available on winding up the company.
+Now two further tests apply.
+The shareholder must be beneficially entitled to both 5% of the company’s distributable profits and 5% of assets available on winding up the company.

 Conclusion: The changes are unlikely to be that problematic in practice